Learning H-Infinity Locomotion Control: Experimental Results

-To answer question 1, we exploit the four policies mentioned above and apply random continuous disturbances which are drawn from a uniform distribution ranging from 0-100N with the same frequency as controllers.
-We carry out the experiments in three different kinds of simulated environments: rough slopes, staircases, and discrete height fields.
-We commanded the robot to move forward with a velocity of 1.0 m/s.
-The tracking curves in Fig.~\ref{fig:normal_noise} show that our method has the same capability of dealing with continuous disturbances on rough slopes and discrete height fields as baseline methods, and that our method even performs better on staircases under the disturbances that baseline methods may have already experienced during their training process.
-On all these terrains, the policy trained without H-infinity loss fails immediately, which again provides evidence that vanilla adversarial training is likely to fail in the field of robot locomotion.
-In an overall sense, our method can achieve better performance under continuous disturbances, even if the baseline methods have already experienced these disturbances during their training process.
+To answer question 1, we test all policies with random continuous disturbances which are drawn from a uniform distribution ranging from 0-100N with the same frequency as controllers.
+It is the same type of disturbance experienced by the baseline at the final training stage.
+We command the robot to move forward with a velocity of 1.0 m/s.
+The tracking curves in Fig.~\ref{fig:normal_noise} show that our method has the same capability of dealing with continuous disturbances on rough slopes as baseline methods and it even performs better on discrete height fields, and stairs. \textbf{In an overall sense, our method can achieve comparable or even better performance against the baseline method in the continuous disturbance setting, even if the baseline methods have been trained with the same type of disturbances.} \textbf{Also, the policy trained without H-infinity loss fails immediately regardless of the terrain, demonstrating that vanilla adversarial training doesn't work well, highlighting the effectiveness of the novel H-infinity loss.}

-\subsection{Can current RL methods handle the challenges of sudden extreme disturbances?}
+\subsection{Can all methods handle the challenges of sudden extreme disturbances?}